sjmoran/deeplpf-image-enhancement/README.md

 <p>Main repository for the CVPR 2020 paper <b>DeepLPF: Deep Local Parametric Filters for Image Enhancement</b>.
 Here you will find a link to the code, pre-trained models and information on the datasets.
 Please raise a Github issue if you need assistance of have any questions on the research.
 </p>

+**Training your own DeepLPF: if you have difficulities or experience artefacts, please contact the lead author for assistance.
+The result is usually due to not training long enough **

 <p align="center">
 <img src="./images/teaser.png" width="80%"/>
 </p>